ferran1/CLI/README.md

 # commons-cli-converter
-Minimal example project showing how to use the Commons CLI to create a console application in Java
+Minimal example project showing how to use Commons CLI to create a console application in Java